CCI-Tools/cate/docs/source/architecture.rst

 Cate SaaS does this by providing individual Cate service instances to logged-in users.
 These instances serve as backends for the Cate App.
-The Cate App can now be accessed via a dedicated URL in an internet browser or traditionally installed as a desktop application.
+The Cate App can now be accessed via a dedicated URL in an internet browser and then installed as a desktop application (it is a Progressive Web Application, PWA).

 The design of the Cate SaaS and the utilized software components makes it independent of the cloud providers.
 Cate SaaS tenants may be deployed on AWS, GCP, OTC,